 Limits have been stipulated on single counterparty, group of connected counterparties and industry.
 Exposure to top 10 single counterparties as well as group of connected counterparties as per Large Exposure Framework, exposure to capital market segment and unsecured exposures for the Group (consolidated) are reported to the senior management committees on a periodic basis.
 Limits on countries and bank counterparties have also been stipulated.
 In addition, a framework has been created for managing concentration risk.
-It specifies various single borrower exposure thresholds along with authorisation matrix that must be followed in case exposures exceed the stipulated thresholds.
-It also specifies limits on exposure to internally lower rated borrowers and limits on exposures to borrower groups.
+It specifies internal rating-grade wise limits on exposure to borrowers and limits on exposures to borrower groups.
 These limits are in addition to the prudential limits prescribed by the regulator.